milmazz/oban_hydro/README.md

 # Oban Hydro

-Oban Hydro includes conveniences for developers who oversee Oban Workers and want to find areas to improve.
+Oban Hydro includes conveniences for developers who oversee [Oban] and [Oban.Pro] Workers and want to find areas to improve.

 ## Installation